Robert Rose (Australian sportsman): Car crash

 Rose was involved in a serious car crash on 14 February 1974 on the Western Highway about 70 kilometres west of Melbourne.
 He and two other passengers in his car were injured when the vehicle lost control in loose gravel.
 The crash left him a quadriplegic.
-At the time he and his wife had a nine-month-old daughter.
+At the time, he and his wife had a nine-month-old daughter.

 He was a drinks waiter at the Gabba Test during the 1975–76 season to promote the National Paraplegic and Quadriplegic Games.

 He died in May 1999 from complications following surgery to repair a twisted bowel.
 The Robert Rose Foundation, for Victorians with spinal cord injuries, was named in his honour.

 Robert Rose Cup

 Since the 2000 AFL season, Collingwood and the Western Bulldogs have played annually for the Robert Rose Cup.
-The Cup was named in honour of Robert's contribution to sport and more importantly to raise funds for the Robert Rose Foundation.
+The Cup was named in honour of Robert's contribution to sport as well as raise funds for the Robert Rose Foundation.

 Robert Rose Award

 In the AFL, the Robert Rose Award has been awarded annually since 1991 to the most courageous player in the league.
+Glenn Archer holds the record in the AFL with six wins (intermittently between 1998 and 2006), while Chelsea Randall has won the award six times (in 2017, 2018, 2019, 2021, 2022 (S7) and 2024), the most of any player in the AFL Women's.